Mefitek/digital-electronics-1/labs/Projekt/README.md

 #### Simulation

-In the simulation wave is shown input signal like real number and the converted output signals like hexadecimal numbers.
+In the simulation we can see that data type real number is converted to 4 decimal numbers and decimal point's information.

 - [EDAplayground link](https://www.edaplayground.com/x/uEgg)
 ![real to hex simulation](images/Simulations/real_to_hex.png)